ben-rankin13/hedis-analytics-lab/README.md

 ## 🔍 What You'll Find Here

-- SQL logic for calculating HEDIS quality measures (starting with Breast Cancer Screening)
+- SQL logic for calculating HEDIS quality measures (starting with Controlling High Blood Pressure)
 - Synthetic patient datasets based on realistic schemas
 - Detailed documentation aligned with NCQA technical specs
 - Optional dashboards (Power BI, Tableau, or Python) for reporting results
 - Scalable repo structure for additional measures
+- Most recent data in this dataset if for Apr 2020, therefore all measures will be referencing the year 2019

 ## 💡 Goals